 On land, keep an eye out for colorful crabs, monkeys, and several species of exotic birds.
 Meanwhile, the seafloor off the coast of Cahuita is as much a jungle as the rainforest, with tropical fish, stingrays, octopus, and nurse sharks on view for snorkelers.

 Day 7: Puerto Viejo Free Day

-After breakfast at your hotel, you'll have free time to stroll around Puerto Viejo.
+After breakfast at your hotel, you'll have free time to stroll or bike around Puerto Viejo.
 Perhaps watch the surfers at Salsa Brava, the Caribbean's most infamous surf break.
 Better yet, take a beginner lesson with expert teachers.
 Even if this isn't your first time out on the water, you can still brush up on your skills.
 If you do decide to try your luck at Salsa Brava, know that it's an expert-level break—there's a sharp reef here that shreds boards and bodies on a regular basis.

 Spend the rest of the afternoon enjoying Puerto Viejo at your own pace.
 Maybe stop in at a beach bar and enjoy a sundowner with your feet in the sand.